privacore/vagus/README.md

 It will not work on Windows because it needs to discover network interfaces and addresses using the getifdaddrs() system call.

+## Installation

+Vagus comes with an install script that installs it as a system service running under systemd.

+1. clone the respository
+2. with root priviliges run `install.sh`

+Done.
+Vagus has now been installed into `/usr/local/vagus`

 # Background
 It was built for use in https://github.com/privacore/open-source-search-engine